 In terms of cost, this system ranges from $1,500 – $2,500 for the tower, $800 for the drip tray and $1,000 – $1,500 for installation.
 However, unlike the wall system, the air-cooled long-draw system has the same limitation in tower designs as kegerators.
 Examples of air-cooled towers are shown in the gallery below.

 BAR DESIGN TIP:

-Because the draft beer products are stored in walk-in coolers, larger towers are available.
+Because the draft beer products are stored in walk-in coolers, higher-capacity towers are available.